mounirchebbi/beach_safety_app/presentation.md

   }
 }
 ```

+**Weather Code Explanation:**
+This weather service demonstrates external API integration and data processing.
+The system first retrieves the center's geographic coordinates from the PostgreSQL database using PostGIS spatial functions.
+It then makes an authenticated request to the OpenWeatherMap API to fetch real-time weather data for that specific location.
+The raw API response is transformed into a standardized format, with units converted (visibility from meters to kilometers) and additional metadata added.
+The processed data is stored in the database with a timestamp, enabling historical weather tracking and real-time safety assessments.
+This integration provides accurate, location-specific weather data that directly impacts safety flag decisions and emergency response planning.

 **Speaker Notes:**
 Here are two key implementation highlights.
 First, the WebSocket communication shows the complete emergency alert flow: a public user creates an SOS alert via REST API, the server stores it in the database, then immediately broadcasts the alert to all connected lifeguards and center admins in that specific center using Socket.io rooms.
 When a lifeguard acknowledges the alert, the status update is broadcasted back to everyone in real-time.
 Second, the weather integration fetches real-time data from OpenWeatherMap API, transforms it into our standardized format, and stores it in the database with spatial coordinates.
 Both systems are designed for reliability and real-time responsiveness.